 The rest of the day passed very slowly for Rose who felt far too aware of the world around her to sit quietly and absorb the teacher's words.
 Rose doodled in her notebook, glancing out at the courtyard every so often, both hoping and dreading seeing the clown again.
 Once the final bell released her and her fellow students, Rose gathered up her things and headed towards the main entrance, her feet dragging in her dark mood.
 Then she heard a throaty chuckle, nothing like she'd ever heard a student or teacher make.
 The sound was sinister… somehow she knew that, and Rose changed direction just in time to see Sharon entering the loo.

 "Sharon?"
 Rose called out.
 Her voice quivered with hesitation.
 "Was that you laughing?"

 Suddenly, the throaty laugh came from behind her, and Rose turned to see the clown with the white face paint and huge painted smile standing in plain view in the mirror.
 Only, the reflection made it appear that the clown was standing right behind her.
 Gasping, Rose spun around to look, but she was alone in the room.
 She looked back to her mirror, ignoring a shaking hand to see the clown grinning at her.

 "All I want," the clown told her in a raspy voice, "is to give you a balloon."

 The clown's hand that was holding the bright red balloon reached towards her and passed through the surface of the mirror.
-Eyes widening, Rose almost screamed at the impossible sight.
+Eyes widening, Rose almost screamed at the incredible sight.
 She stumbled back when the balloon came within inches of her face and watched the mirror's surface ripple outwards from his arm.

 "That can't be real," Rose shook her head in denial but didn't take her eyes off the clown.

 "Tyler?" she asked, peering that Rose over her glasses.
 "Shouldn't you be getting home?
 It's against the rules to loiter."